mms112/ExpandWorldPrefabs/README.md

   - Parameters are supported.
   - Basic arithmetic is supported.
 For example `<x>+10` would add 10 meters to the x coordinate.
 - triggerRules (default: `false`): If true, spawns or remove from this entry can trigger other entries.
+- addItems: Data entry that is used to add items to the container object.
+  - Data type "items" is used for this.
+- removeItems: Data entry that is used to removes items from the container object.
+  - Data type "items" is used for this.
+  - If the item doesn't exist then nothing happens.

 ## Filters